statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Modifiers

-Modifers change the output of an Antlers variable.
+Modifiers change the output of an Antlers variable.
 They are used inside any expression and are separated by a pipe character `|`.

-Multiple modifiers can be chained on one output, each sparated by another pipe |`|, and are are applied in order from left to right.
+Multiple modifiers can be chained on one output, each separated by another pipe |`|, and are are applied in order from left to right.
 Let's look at an example.

 ```
 ---